mhk18896/Embedded-Linux/README.md

 - Linux Kernel Module (LKM): Serves as the interface between the custom hardware and the Linux operating system.
 - Yocto Project: Used to build a minimal and tailored Linux image containing the necessary drivers and applications.
 - Userspace Application: Acts as the front-end for sending image data to the hardware and displaying the processed output.

+## Workflow

+- Before diving into our workflow, it’s essential to set up the working environment to ensure a seamless and efficient process without any disruptions.
+The two primary technologies we will be utilizing are:

+- Yocto Project
+- QEMU
+  ##Yocto Project
+  - The Yocto Project is designed to enable the development of a Linux OS customized for specific embedded devices.
+    It provides powerful tools that not only allow us to tailor Linux to meet our specific requirements but also support and streamline the entire development process.

+    ### Setting up Yocto Project
+       The Yocto Project offers a wide range of capabilities, which are thoroughly documented in the Yocto Project manual.
+       The manual provides comprehensive and well-structured guidance.
+However, our focus here will be limited to aspects specifically related to our project.